node-machine/rttc/README.md

 #### Next Steps

 For a quick rundown of common use cases, as well as some additional examples, check out [the RTTC quick start guide](https://gist.github.com/mikermcneil/8d20ba78b248ac9f5644fcdd0bb96b74).
-Keep reading for a brief overview of how RTTC works and a tour of each data types.
-Or, if this isn't your first rodeo, feel free to skip ahead to the complete reference documentation in the [Methods](#Methods) section below.
+Keep reading for a brief overview of how RTTC works and a tour of each of its data types.
+Or, if this isn't your first rodeo, feel free to skip ahead to the complete [reference documentation](https://github.com/node-machine/rttc#methods) below.

 &nbsp;